Simicart/pagebuilder-module-scandipwa/README.md

 ## Extensions

-To install an extension, run following command:
+To install a ScandiPWA extension, run the following command:

 ```bash
 scandipwa extension <EXTENSION NAME>